 Moreover, data silos can lead to duplicate information regarding existing and prospective customers when that data remains stuck in dated, disparate databases with no one in one’s business — including and especially the marketing team — the wiser.

 Today, it’s about high-quality, up-to-date data that updates dynamically in real time and deletes duplicate profile details that can derail efficient messaging and metrics.

 Aside from the operational systems downsides of data silos, there’s also the financial impact.
 It costs money (and usually lots of it) to have numerous systems host data.

-The more CMO and other marketing execs recognize the need for more cohesive and consistent data consolidation — and prove to their bosses it’s worth it to consolidate — the more money they’ll be able to set aside for the appropriate martech investments that can gradually eliminate all data silos.
+The more executives recognize the need for more cohesive and consistent data consolidation — and prove to their peers it’s worth it to consolidate — the more money they’ll be able to set aside for the appropriate martech investments that can gradually eliminate all data silos.

-Having said that, a sufficient marketing budget won’t resolve your data silos instantaneously.
+Having said that, a sufficient budget won’t resolve your data silos instantaneously.

 You also need to develop new data integration and unifications protocols that prevent future silos from emerging, then train everyone within your organization on said protocols.

 There are certain key characteristics modern, data-driven cultures have today: